DillonBergin/nyc-wastewater/README.md

 # Analysis of New York City COVID-19 Case and Wastewater Data from 2020 to Novemeber 2022

-This repository contains data that supports findings and visualizations in the article [Wastewater can predict COVID-19 surges, but NYC’s data remains elusive](link) published by WNYC/Gothamist and MuckRock on December 15, 2022.
+This repository contains data that supports findings and visualizations in the article [Wastewater can predict COVID-19 surges, but New York City’s data remains hard to find](https://www.muckrock.com/news/archives/2022/dec/15/wastewater-new-york-city-covid-surveillance/) published by WNYC/Gothamist and MuckRock on December 15, 2022.

 # Data and Methodology